team-telnyx/telnyx-node/README.md

 ### Configuring Timeout

-Request timeout is configurable (the default is Node's default of 120 seconds):
+Request timeout is configurable (the default is 120 seconds):

 ```typescript
 telnyx.setTimeout(20000); // in ms (this is 20 seconds)